thooams/chart_bibz/README.md

 Use Chartjs with ruby.
 Generate your chart in one ruby line.

 ## Usage
-How to use my plugin.
+How to use the plugin.
 ```ruby
 data = {
   datasets: [{